sung2020/huffpost-news-classification-distilbert/README.md

 Files:
 huffpost_distilbert_report.pdf
-Final paper for the project.
+final paper for the project.
 huffpost_distilbert_classification.ipynb
-Notebook with the code and results.
+notebook with the code and results.

 What I Did:
 I prepared the text data, trained a DistilBERT model, and checked the results.
 The notebook shows the main steps I used for the project.